 Step 2.
 Click on a blank space with your mouse.

 Step 3.
-Next, drag the mouse over the files you want to be selected.
-The Finder app will automatically select all files dragged over using the mouse.
+To select multiple files, simply drag the mouse over the files you want to choose, and the Finder app will automatically select all files dragged over using the mouse.

 1. How Do I Move Multiple Files on a Mac?

-Press Command+A to select all the files.
-Next, right-click on the files and select "New Folder with Selection".
-That's it; the system will move all the files to a new folder.
+To move multiple files to a new folder, select all the files by pressing Command+A. Then, right-click on the selected files and choose "New Folder with Selection" from the context menu.
+The system will automatically move all the files to the newly created folder.

 2. Why Can't I Drag Multiple Files on Mac?

-The "drag and drop" functionality on Mac may fail for many reasons, including a hampered connection between your mouse and the computer, accumulation of dirt on the trackpad's surface, system updates, or the installation of a new application.
-You can solve these issues by reconnecting your mouse, cleaning the trackpad's surface, or rolling back your Mac following a system update.
+The "drag and drop" functionality on a Mac may fail due to various reasons such as a weak connection between the mouse and the computer, dirt on the trackpad, system updates, or new application installations.
+To resolve these issues, one can try reconnecting the mouse, cleaning the trackpad's surface, or reverting the Mac to a previous system update.

 3. How Do I Copy and Paste Multiple Files at Once?